Leona Lewis: 2014–present: I Am, collaborations, and acting

 Lewis split from Island Records in June 2016 because of "something that didn't click".
 In December, she reimagined Hans Zimmer's "Now We Are Free" on the album Hans Zimmer: The Classics.
 The following December, she paid tribute to Lionel Richie with a performance at the 40th Annual Kennedy Center Honors.
 In 2018, Lewis collaborated with Calum Scott on a new version of his song "You Are the Reason" recorded as a duet, with Pitbull on "Amore", the lead single for the 2018 film Gotti, and with Hellberg on the song "Headlights".
 "You Are the Reason" peaked at number 43 in the UK and charted across the world, and was later certified gold by the BPI and platinum by the RIAA.
-In 2018, Lewis performed at the National Memorial Day Concert in Washington D.C., and at the 92nd Annual Macy's Thanksgiving Day Parade in New York.
+In 2018, Lewis performed at the National Memorial Day Concert in Washington, D.C., and at the 92nd Annual Macy's Thanksgiving Day Parade in New York.
 She appeared as a musical guest in an episode of NBC's 2019 television show Songland, searching for upcoming songwriters.
 Lewis recorded the winning song, "Solo Quiero (Somebody to Love)", which was written during the show.
 In November 2019, she performed at the Royal British Legion Festival of Remembrance, at Royal Albert Hall, London, honouring servicemen and veterans.

-During this period Lewis turned to acting, appearing in a supporting role of Elena in the 1980s-inspired 2014 musical film Walking on Sunshine.
+During this period, Lewis turned to acting.
+She appeared in a supporting role of Elena in the 1980s-inspired 2014 musical film Walking on Sunshine.
 She also made her Broadway debut, as Grizabella, in the July 2016 revival of Andrew Lloyd Webber's musical Cats.
 She left the role, after three months of playing the character, on 9 October 2016.
 In 2018, she was cast in the recurring role of Amber Hall in the Sony Crackle's TV series The Oath, which premiered in February 2019.
 Lewis also appeared as a judge on the UK TV series The X Factor: The Band.

 In December 2020, Lewis sang alongside Smokey Robinson, Tori Kelly and Sam Fischer on a cover of "What The World Needs Now", with all proceeds going to the American Red Cross.
-Lewis announced she would tour with Gary Barlow on his tour "All the Hits Live 2021", in arenas across the UK and Ireland, in November and December 2021.
+Lewis announced she would tour with Gary Barlow on his All the Hits Live 2021 tour, in November and December 2021 in arenas across the UK and Ireland.
 It was her first time touring since the 2016 I Am Tour.